Ziya-As/PostgreSQL/postgreSQL.md

 SELECT username, country as c FROM users ORDER BY c;
 ```

 Instead of using the column name or an alias, we can also refer to a column by a number in `ORDER BY`.
-For example, in the below code, we refer to the `country` column as `2`, as its the second used column in the `SELECT` statement:
+For example, in the below code, we refer to the `country` column as `2`, as its the second column in the `SELECT` statement:

 ```sql
 SELECT username, country FROM users ORDER BY 2;